-If you're applying for a degree in adult nursing you need to be able to demonstrate your ability to interact on a professional basis with adults from diverse backgrounds and ethnic groups.
+If you're applying for a degree in adult nursing you need to be able to demonstrate your ability to interact on a professional basis with adults from diverse backgrounds and ethnic groups, from young adults through to the older person and the acutely ill in hospital care, community care and end of life.
+You need to demonstrate your knowledge of nursing in the adult field.
 You should be able to evidence a wide range of personal and social interactions that support your application and highlight your particular qualities and strengths to the full.

 Nursing children can be extremely demanding and stressful, requiring a number of discrete skills.
 Working with children can also be an amazing and rewarding career choice and is an area where you will be constantly learning from the patients you are caring for.